How To Work Smarter–Not Harder–As A Teacher

 This post is about helping teachers.

 So below, I’ve listed some strategies to save teachers time, effort, angst, or wasted potential.
-The big idea is helping you work smart, and not harder, as a teacher.
+The big idea is helping you work smarter, and not harder, as a teacher.

 While the benefits of smarter-not-harder-teaching include less mental and physical fatigue and likely more contentment as a professional and sustainability in your career, perhaps the most critical boon is to your creativity and inner genius: A cluttered mind burdened with task and tedium can’t readily achieve its own potential.